MurageKabui/AISR/README.md

        If the timer expires without user intervention, the app can either send the reply automatically or cancel the operation based on predefined settings.

 </details>

+## ✨Features

+Here are some of the key features included in the app, aimed at making things more convenient and customizable ..

+* [x] Customizable System Prompt
+    > This will allow the user to tweak the system prompt so the generated replies suit their preferences and personalities.

+* [x] Voice enabled interactions
+    > Automatically reads incoming messages aloud and voices the AI-generated reply.
+Users can choose from various voices and respond with "yes" to send the reply or "no" to cancel it..